Access full report

 Even the best data practices require people and processes to stick.
 Assign clear ownership roles tasked with the health and quality of specific data models that create accountability and ensure ongoing investment in your most important assets.
 Foster close collaboration between engineers, AI specialists, and domain experts.
 It’s everyone’s job to ensure your data models truly represent the business and its goals.

-Data Product Manager vs. Data Product Owner: Decoding the Rules for Data Success
+Data Product Manager vs. Data Product Owner: Decoding the Roles for Data Success by Nikhil Singh & Swami Achari

 It’s tempting to focus on the shiny advances in AI and Machine Learning, but as organisations like Gartner and Forrester point out, sustainable scale always comes back to the basics: data infrastructure and modelling.

-Nail these fundamentals, and you’ll accelerate every downstream AI project & not just this year, but into the future too.
+Nail these fundamentals, and you’ll accelerate every downstream AI project and not just this year, but into the future too.